GochoMugo/firecall/README.md

 The methods above _(from `.get()` downwards)_ are **asynchronous**.
 But if you wanted to use them synchronously, just appending *_sync* to the method name.
 E.g. `.get_sync`

+**Asynchronousity** is at the heart of the Implementation.

 ## Callbacks and Errors

 Asynchronous methods allow passing a callback, an error handler or even a list of callbacks.
 Data from the Firebase is passed to the callbacks.
 Errors are also passed to the Error handler function.

 Find more information on callbacks and errors using the [Full documentation][documentation].